arpita-abrol/python-flask-intro/README.md

 In the terminal, you'll be able to view a link to your project on localhost.

-While developing, it may help to auto-refresh without needing to stop Flask from running.
+NOTE: While developing, it may help to auto-refresh without needing to stop Flask from running.
 You can do this by enabling development mode
 ```
 export FLASK_ENV=development
 set FLASK_ENV=development (Windows)